fastender/blob/README.md

 #### More coming soon!
 See examples...

+If everyone leaves the house, all lights off, garage checks and closes itself if needed, same for the front door lock, blinds close, and alarm arms.

 Temperature notification by the sensor when nobody is at home and the temperature in certain rooms is above a certain temperature at a certain time.
 Only then should the air conditioner start.

 Daily automatic cleaning of certain areas at a certain time by the vacuum cleaner when nobody is at home.